- Fan Zone

 - A 2008 COSIDA All-Academic Team selection

-Emily Cotcamp completed her fourth season as a Binghamton assistant softball coach in 2013.
+Emily Cotcamp completed her fifth season at Binghamton in 2014.

 Cotcamp was an assistant coach at Fairfield University from 2005-08.
 She worked primarily as the pitching coach.
 During that time, the Stags advanced to the Metro Atlantic Athletic Conference (MAAC) Tournament twice.

-A 2005 graduate of Lehigh University, Cotcamp was named the Patriot League Pitcher of the Year as a sophomore and senior.
+A 2005 graduate of Lehigh, Cotcamp was named the Patriot League Pitcher of the Year as a sophomore and senior.
 She was also a three-time NFCA first-team All-Mid Atlantic Region selection and was the MVP of the 2005 Patriot League Tournament.

 For the past decade, Cotcamp has worked at several pitching and hitting camps as a coach.
 She has also conducted numerous individual pitching lessons.